 RescueTime also lets you block distracting websites (goodbye, Facebook)and set goals for daily productivity ratings.

 If you’re aiming to boost your focus and steer clear of distractions, RescueTime is a productivity must.
 Subscriptions start at $6.50 per month.

 3 – Toggl Track

 As a freelancer, it’s crucial to keep an overview of clients – and which projects bring in the most hard-earned cash.
 Toggl Track can help you do just that.

 This tool lets you track your time with a single click from an intuitive user interface.
-You can block time off for projects and clients and see exactly for how long you actually work on what.
+You can block time off for projects and clients and see exactly how long you actually work on what.

 While the plan covers the core functionalities, if you need project management and team collaboration, paid plans start at $9.00 per user, per month.

 Like ManageWP, UptimeRobot is a lifesaver if you manage multiple sites.
 Rather than having to check the availability of every single site, UptimeRobot will let you keep an overview of all.